Easy Grilled Tuna Recipe with Tomatoes & Capers

 Tuna steak on grill

-• Remove from grill and let the tuna rest while you finish the topping.
+• Remove from grill and let the tuna rest for a minute or two while you finish the salad.

 grilled tuna steak